BARTA Right to Know Policy

 BARTA may require prepayment if the anticipated cost to fulfill the request exceeds $100.
 Unless prepayment is made by certified check or money order, access will be denied until the check clears.
 The request for prepayment will specify a reasonable period of time in which the check must be received.
 If BARTA does not receive the check within the specified time, it may deny the RTKL request on that basis.

-The check or money order shall be made payable to Berks Area Regional Transportation Authority.
+The check or money order shall be made payable to South Central Transit Authority.

 BARTA requires full payment of all fees prior to releasing any documents.

 The following are not permitted and will not be honored:

 - anonymous requests